mattermost/docs/source/channels/make-calls.rst

 Limitations
 -----------

-- In Mattermost Cloud, up to eight participants per channel can join a call.
+- In Mattermost Cloud, up to forty participants per channel can join a call.
 This is a temporary and evolving limitation during public beta.
 - In Mattermost self-hosted deployments, the default maximum number of participants is unlimited.
-The recommended maximum number of participants, across all calls in all channels on the server, is 200.
+The recommended maximum number of participants per call is 200.
 This setting can be changed in **System Console > Plugin Management > Calls > Max call participants**.
+There is no limit to the total number of participants across all calls as the supported value greatly depends on instance resources.
+For more details, refer to the performance section below.

 Configuration
 -------------